BitMaker-hub/NerdMiner_v2/README.md

 ## Developers
 ### Project guidelines
 - Current project was addapted to work with PlatformIO
-- Current project works with ESP32-S3 but any ESP32 can be used.
+- Current project works with ESP32-S3 and ESP32-wroom.
 - Partition squeme should be build as huge app
 - All libraries needed shown on platform.ini